Trainings

 Crisis Intervention Team Training is 40-hours of comprehensive training to increase skills in relating to individuals with mental illness.
 Training emphasizes behavioral health-related topics, access to community-based services, de-escalation tactics, and crisis resolution skills.
 Training format consists of didactics/lectures, on-site visitation and exposure to several behavioral health facilities, intensive interaction with individuals with mental illness and substance use disorders, and scenario-based de-escalation training.
 Experience has shown this is a minimum level of training hours.
 Materials covered are complex.
 Far beyond simple cognitive retention of the material, the desired learning outcome for this training is the adoption and retention of behavioral changes.

 Non-Escalation as De-Escalation: Improving Satisfaction, Safety and Outcomes is based on the Vistelar model of unified conflict management.
 The focus of this training is on predicting and preventing conflict (non-escalation), reducing challenging behaviors before they become violent (de-escalation), and interacting with people who have lost their ability to make safe decisions and control their behavior due to cognitive challenges or mental illness (crisis management).
+This training has an emphasis on trauma responsiveness (being cognizant that people may be struggling in some way that prevents them from behaving typically) and closing interactions with the best possible outcome (ending safely, establishing a positive foundation for any future interactions and reflecting with the goal of improving future performance).

-An Introduction to Gender Identity and Sexual Orientation in Behavioral Healthcare provides an introduction to sexual orientation and gender identity, and increases the participant’s knowledge of the challenges for sexual minorities.
+An Introduction to Gender Identity and Sexual Orientation in Behavioral Healthcare provides basic knowledge of sexual orientation and gender identity, and increases the participant’s knowledge of the challenges for sexual minorities.
 Participants gain skills for recognizing and working with this population and providing culturally responsive services to LGBTQ+ individuals in mental health and substance use disorder treatment settings.
 Content focus areas include: definitions of gender identity, sexual orientation, physical health, mental health, substance use treatment, and other health-related concerns for LGBTQ+ populations.
 The curriculum also provides treatment strategies and considerations for clinical work that have been proven effective within this population.

 Our Peer2Peer programming includes Adult Certified Peer Support Training (Ohio and Kentucky), Wellness Recovery Action Plan (WRAP) Workshops, the Kentucky Family Leadership Academy, Group Facilitation Skills Training, and Documentation Training.